NavaraCloudServices/github-copilot-groundschool/exercisefiles/README.md

   - Receive by querystring a parameter called *colorName*
   - read the `colors.json` file and return the *hex* field of the right collor

-  > **_NOTE:_** Paste the above information in the Copilot Chat window and make it as detailed as possible.
-Copilot will use by default the open file as context in order to generate the suggestion.
+  > **_NOTE:_** Paste the above information in the GitHub Copilot Chat window and make it as detailed as possible.
+GitHub Copilot will use by default the open file as context in order to generate the suggestion.

 - **/GiveMeARandomChuckNorrisQuote**: